-Table 1 1.07(5)-Requiremen nts for flight instruments - IFR flight Item Column 1 Column 2 Flight information Requirements 2 Pressure altitude 1.
-The equipment must: (a) have an adjustable datum scale calibrated in millibars or hPa; and (b) be calibrated in feet, except that, if a flight is conducted in a foreign country that measures flight levels or altitudes in metres, the equipment must be calibrated in metres or fitted with a conversion placard or device.
+Table 1 Table 11.07(5)-Requirements for flight instruments - IFR flight Item Column 1 Flight information Column 2 Requirements 2 Pressure altitude 1.
+The equipment must:(a) have an adjustable datum scale calibrated in millibars or hPa; and (a) have an adjustable datum scale cambrated in infinitials of in a, and(b) be calibrated in feet, except that, if a flight is conducted in a foreign country that measures flight levels or altitudes in metres, the equipment must be calibrated in metres or fitted with a conversion placard or device.
 2. For an aeroplane that has an MTOW of not more than 5 700 kg, the equipment must be capable of being connected to: (a) an alternate static system that: (i) is selectable by a pilot; and (ii) includes a selector that can open, or block, the aeroplane's static source and alternative static source at the same time; or (b) a balanced pair of flush static ports.
 3. For an aeroplane that has an MTOW of more than 5 700 kg, the equipment must be capable of being connected to: (a) an alternate static system that: (i) is selectable by a pilot; and (ii) includes a selector that can open, or block, the aeroplane's static source and alternative static source at the same time; or (b) 2 independent static sources, each consisting of a balanced pair of flush static ports.
 3 Magnetic heading The system must be: (a) a direct reading magnetic compass; or (b) a remote indicating compass and standby direct reading magnetic compass.
 4 Time 1.
 The equipment must display accurate time in hours, minutes and seconds.
 2. The equipment must be: (a) fitted to the aeroplane; or (b) worn by, or be immediately accessible to, the pilot for the duration of the flight.
 5 Turn and slip 1.
 The equipment must display turn and slip information, except where a third independent source of attitude information is available, in which case only the display of slip information is required.
 2. The equipment must have an alternate power supply in addition to its primary power supply.
 6 Attitude The equipment must have an alternate power supply in addition to its primary power supply.